ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 but I made it not-garbage with a little effort.

 Originally, `#embed` performed exactly as bad as `xxd`-style brace initialization because that's exactly how I programmed it: it would encounter `#embed` and then just [vomit the data out into a bunch of tokens in braces](https://github.com/ThePhD/llvm-project/blob/1e3546cc1b7a8ea15374636fb6afe8eb9a2c6d22/clang/lib/Lex/PPDirectives.cpp#L2533).
-Despite a few optimizations made to the string representation for data size of the tokens (thanks, [nabijaczleweli](https://www.patreon.com/nabijaczleweli)), it still sucked.
-After some pointers from `nathan`, Jakub Jelinek and others on GCC development IRC (thank you!), I optimized it inside of GCC to not be so bad by using a special built-in I wrote called `__builtin_init_array`.
+Despite a few optimizations made to the string representation for data size of the tokens (thanks, [nabijaczleweli](https://www.patreon.com/nabijaczleweli)!), it still sucked.
+After some pointers from `nathan`, Jakub Jelinek, Richard Biener and others on GCC development IRC ([thank you!](https://gcc.gnu.org/ml/gcc/2019-12/msg00033.html)), I optimized it inside of GCC to not be so bad by using a special built-in I wrote called `__builtin_init_array`.
 When the compiler comes across the `#embed` directive it generates a built-in that writes out the built-in plus:

 - file name parameter;
-- null termination number;
+- null termination boolean value parameter;
-- number of expected final bytes;
+- number of expected final bytes parameter;
-- and, base64 encoding of the data in a string literal.
+- and, base64 encoding of the data in a string literal parameter.

 ### ... ...
-BASE64?!
+BASE64?! 🤨

 Okay, now, listen. _Before_ you revoke my C++ license and go tell me to be a web developer because BASE64 DATA IN MY SEA PLUS PLUUS?!, there's a good reason for base64-encoding the data.
 C++ has a large sea of many players and, perhaps surprisingly, a lot of people with preprocessing tools that work on preprocessed source only or similar.

 I had 2 problems: I needed first to have a built-in that, after `g++ -fdirectives-only` or `clang++ -frewrite-includes`, resulted in valid C++ code that could be picked up "at the other end" of, say, a `distcc` or `icecc` pipeline and still compile and be recognized by an existing compiler.
 The second is that there are tools which serve purely as intermediate steps and do preprocessor-based stuff only, which means someone could do the "rewrite includes/directives" flag, cram this into a bunch of intermediate tools (to downgrade some idioms the tools recognize, for example), and then pass that final result along to the real compiler.

-By having the preprocessor directive produce a base64 string, I only suffered a 33% size increase of data (compared to 3/4x for the rewriting of the tokens) and it could be rewritten, passed to a distributed build system, and work.
-This is one of the reasons why `#embed` in my tests started scaling linearly with the input data around 400 MB and 1 GB and was eventually outstripped by `phd::embed` despite the C++ parsing cost.
+By having the preprocessor directive produce a base64 string, I only suffered a 33% size increase of data (compared to 3/4x for the rewriting of the tokens in a brace-init-list).
+And, it could be passed to a distributed build system and work just fine.
+This is one of the reasons why `#embed` in my tests started scaling linearly with the input data around 400 MB and 1 GB and was eventually outstripped by `phd::embed` despite the C++ parsing cost of including headers and templates.
 There is a base64 encode and decode step to push out the data and then pick it up undisturbed after a bunch of savage tools ravage the preprocessed files.
 So, the web developer tricks to preserve data in hostile environments worked perfectly and provided minimal overhead!
 Thanks, web folks 👍.

 Note that the only reason I did this is because I wanted to survive old, crusty, and unchanging tools.
 If this becomes a standard thing, then tools would have to respect the directive and there would be no need for suboptimal behavior and compilers could pick far better representations for rewriting the data.